Get free entry to London Canal Museum Save money with a London Pass

 Upstairs they go into more detail about the design of the canal boats, and all the cargos they carried.

 I don’t mind looking at all of this stuff myself, because I quite like perusing old photos of London, but I’m not sure that it will interest a tourist.
 (Actually, let me re-phrase that: it definitely won’t interest a tourist.)

 The big surprise is out the back, because they let you onto a dock where a couple of barges are moored up.
 It’s not the prettiest dock in the world (it might even be the ugliest), and you can’t go inside any of the barges (because they’re working boats that belong to other people), but I must admit that I was surprised to find an actual dock at the museum.

-If you enjoy this then try: Jason’s Trip (catch the tube from Kings Cross St Pancras to Jason’s Trip) and Little Venice (catch the tube from Kings Cross St Pancras to Little Venice) and Museum of London Docklands (catch the tube from Kings Cross St Pancras to Museum of London Docklands).
+If you enjoy this then try: Jason’s Trip (catch the tube from Kings Cross St Pancras to Jason’s Trip); Little Venice (catch the tube from Kings Cross St Pancras to Little Venice) and Museum of London Docklands (catch the tube from Kings Cross St Pancras to Museum of London Docklands).